Welcome to our series of Microsoft Windows 10 tutorials that help you understand the features of the upcoming Windows 10.

 - The Fast startup setting only applies to Shutdown, it doesn’t apply to Restart.

-- The shutdown should not be performed from Power Menu shutdown option.
+- The shutdown can be performed from the Power Menu shutdown option.

 How to enable or disable Fast startup in Windows 10:

 - Open the Control Panel (icons view), and select Power Options or select Power Options from Power Menu (Windows + X)